SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson2.md

 In order to participate, you'll need a cluster that meets a few basic
 requirements:
-    * A supported batch system (SLURM, PBS, HTCondor, LSF) Batch system submit
+    * A supported batch system (SLURM, PBS, HTCondor, LSF, UGE)
-    * nodes, accessible via the public internet, with SSH key-based
+    * Batch system submit nodes accessible via the public internet, with SSH key-based authentication enabled
-    * authentication enabled.
-Outbound networking from the worker nodes (NAT is
+    * Outbound networking from the worker nodes (NAT is OK)
-    * OK)

 ### HPC Cluster Questionnaire